 DBW Accelerator Pedal Position Sensors Connection

 Early 1UZ models use a cable throttle with a conventional throttle position sensor.

 This engine uses a cable operated throttle body with a position sensor.

 |B||Signal (Spare AVI)|

 These engines do not come with a MAP sensor.

 Use the internal MAP sensor that comes with your ECU.
 For higher boost levels an external MAP sensor should be used instead, connected to a spare AVI.

-Engine with VVTi have Toyotas Gen 3 continuously variable cam control.
-The mechanism is on the belt drive, with inlet and exhaust cams linked by a gear drive.
-The movement of the inlet cam causes teh exhaust cam to also move the same amount.
-The uses a 3x tooth cam sensor on each inlet cam to know the position of the camshafts relative to the crank position.
+Engines with VVTi have Toyotas Gen 3 continuously variable cam control.
+The ECU uses a 3x tooth cam sensor on each inlet cam to know the position of the camshafts relative to the crank position.
 A duty signal is sent to each cam control solenoid.
-The solenoid regulates oil pressure being fed into the cam control mechanism to advance or retard the cams to their target position using closed loop.
+The solenoid regulates oil pressure being fed into the cam control mechanism to advance or retard the cams to their target position using closed-loop.
 They cannot be sent to a specific position using open loop.

 The cable throttle 1UZ engine uses a Stepper Motor idle valve controlled via the Stepper Outputs.
 It will not work on Elite 550/750/950 ECU models.